josece/Laravel-Foundation/readme.md

 ## Laravel/Foundation Auth Starter - V1.0

-This project is a boilerplate that includes a User module.
+This project is a boilerplate that includes a User authentication module.
-Users can't create their own accounts, edit their details or login with Facebook credentials.
+Users can create their own accounts, edit their details or login with Facebook credentials.
 Some of the features included are:
 - Fully responsive (Foundation by Zurb)
 - Facebook auth